true-while/AI-102-Design-Implement-AI-Solution/Module-Four/L02_T06-create-index.md

 # Exercise - Create an index for Margie's Travel

 The index for the Margie's Travel solution must contain fields that can be used to search for information in brochures and customer reviews.
-Choose your preferred language at the top of this page, and then follow the steps below to create an index for the Margie's Travel search solution.
+Choose your preferred language below, and then follow the steps below to create an index for the Margie's Travel search solution.

 ### Using Python